merkede/podcast-website/content/projects/jsmediation/index.md

 ---
-title: JSmediation
+title: Predictive Maintanence
 summary: |
-  In social science, statistical mediation models are a popular method to show causality.
+  Let's not work to solve a problem, let us try In social science, statistical mediation models are a popular method to show causality.
 The `JSmediation` package implements mediation models in an easy-to-use R package.
 date: 2019-06-13